 Signs you need to empty the septic tank

 1. Pooling water.
 In areas where pooling water in the lawn after heavy rain becomes one thing, a mini-lake around the drain field in a septic system can mean overflowing.
-When the tank gets full capacity, solid waste can clog the drain field piping system, forcing the liquid to the surface.
+When the tank reaches full capacity, solid waste can clog the drain field piping system, forcing the liquid to the surface.
 If you see this, it is the best time for you to pump out the septic tank.

 How to choose good septic tank pumping